Counseling Service - Lewis & Clark

 For medication treatment to be effective, the diagnosis of ADHD must be accurate.
 In order for us to begin medication treatment for ADHD, we require a thorough assessment that includes information from different sources.
 This process is consistent with professional standards for ADHD evaluation.
 It generally takes several weeks, at a minimum.
 The assessment process is as follows:

-Step One: Intake interview.
-All students seeking evaluation or treatment for ADHD will be required to speak with a counseling staff member for an initial intake interview (usually lasts about 45 minutes) to determine whether a referral into one of our ADHD treatment slots is in order, or whether a referral to an off-campus evaluator or treatment provider would be more appropriate.
+Step One: Initial Assessment Appointment.
+All students seeking evaluation or treatment for ADHD will be required to speak with a counseling staff member for an initial assessment (usually lasts about 45 minutes) to determine whether a referral into one of our ADHD treatment slots is in order, or whether a referral to an off-campus evaluator or treatment provider would be more appropriate.

 Step Two: Review of previous assessment or treatment records.
 Review is required for students who have been assessed or treated for ADHD in the past and who want to use records of that assessment or treatment as a basis for medication treatment in the Counseling Service.
 Students who have been treated for ADHD in the past should have records of their treatment (including results of psychological or psycho-educational testing, if available) sent to the Counseling Service (Attention: Dr. Kara Powers).
 Our psychiatrist, Dr. Powers, will review the records and determine what, if any, additional assessment might be needed.
 Depending on the documentation she reviews, she may require any or all of the assessment measures below in order to confirm the ADHD diagnosis.
 An appointment with Dr. Powers will not be scheduled until she has received and reviewed these records.